ImaginaryDevelopment/windows-credentials-provider/readme.md

 When you run TestConsoleApp you should be able to see your provider under "more choices" (windows 10).

+Some limited testing is possible:

+- with the app manifest deleted
+- register com off (works better/more automatically with it on)
+    - creates entries in Computer\HKEY_CLASSES_ROOT\CLSID\{298D9F84-9BC5-435C-9FC2-EB3746625954}\InprocServer32
+        - CodeBase - "file:///C:/WindowsCredentialProviderTest/bin/Debug/WindowsCredentialProviderTest.dll)" for example

 ## What it can do

 It connects the logon procedure with alternative means to logon, like images from cameras, voices with microphone.